First Time User? Sign Up Now

 Multigene (Panel) Testing in Prostate Cancer

-Since the availability of next-generation sequencing and the elimination of patent restrictions, several clinical laboratories now offer genetic testing through multigene panels at a cost comparable to single-gene testing.
+Since the availability of next-generation sequencing (NGS) and the elimination of patent restrictions, several clinical laboratories now offer genetic testing through multigene panels at a cost comparable to single-gene testing.
 A caveat is the possible finding of a variant of uncertain significance, where the clinical significance remains unknown.
 (Refer to the Multigene [panel] testing section in the PDQ summary on Cancer Genetics Risk Assessment and Counseling for more information about multigene testing, including genetic education and counseling considerations, and research examining the use of multigene testing.)
 This section summarizes the evidence for additional genes that may be on prostate cancer susceptibility panel tests.

 Genetic Testing for Prostate Cancer Risk Assessment